dhananjaylatkar/cscope_maps.nvim/README.md

 - `:Cstag <symbol>` does `tags` search if no results are found in `cscope`.
 - `:Cscope build` builds cscope db (no more going to terminal just to update the db)
   - `vim.g.cscope_maps_statusline_indicator` can be used in statusline to indicate ongoing db build.
+- For `nvim < 0.9`, legacy cscope will be used.
+It will support keymaps.
+It won't have all the niceties of lua port.

 ## Features